sebastianrogers/sharepoint-pnp-test-data/README.md

 - Tokens
 - Regular expressions

-The tokens are evaulated first in the following order.
+The tokens are evaluated first in the following order.

 - {telephone}, generates a string in the format "09999 999999"
-- {lookup:name}, replaces the token with a random value from the matching lookup member, e.g. "{lookup:forename}"
+- {lookup:name.field}, replaces the token with a random value from the matching lookup member, e.g. "{lookup:forename.title}"
 - {field:name}, replaces the token with the value of the field in the current item, e.g. "{field:forename}"

 ## Getting Started